Site Logo Site Logo

 You should report any changes in the treated area or in your other breast to your doctor right away.

 Also, make your doctor aware of any new aches or pains that last more than 3 weeks that don’t have a reason to occur.
-For example, if you’ve been lifting something heavy you may have hurt your back.
+For example, if you’ve been lifting something heavy, you may have simply hurt your back rather than experiencing a recurrence.
 If you have a new ache or pain elsewhere, think about what activities you have done recently that might be the cause.
 If you can’t think of any reasons for these new symptoms, call your doctor.

 Related reading: